 • The type of meat selected, whether it is poultry, beef, pork, or lamb, significantly affects its caloric content.
 Each type has a unique nutrient composition and fat content that contribute to the overall energy value.
 For example, lean meats such as chicken breast tend to have lower calorie content compared to fattier cuts like pork belly.

-See also How many calories in a packet of tuc biscuits
+See also How many calories does a teacher burn in a day

 2. Cut or Portion Size